Mapped: The 2026 Ebola Outbreak in DRC and Uganda — and Every Outbreak Since 1976

 • WHO declared a global health emergency on 16 May.
 The Director-General's PHEIC declaration is the highest-level alert under International Health Regulations — only the 8th time it's been invoked since 2005.

-• Two imported cases in Uganda.
-Uganda has confirmed 20 cases, including 2 deaths.
-The virus has also reached Europe through imported cases: an American doctor was airlifted to Berlin's Charité in May, and France confirmed an imported case on 24 June.
+• Uganda declared Ebola-free on 28 July.
+Uganda's Ministry of Health declared its outbreak over on 28 July 2026, after 20 confirmed cases, 18 recoveries and 2 deaths.
+The virus also reached Europe through imported cases: two patients were airlifted from DRC to Berlin's Charité (May and 13 July), and France confirmed an imported case on 24 June.

 • 35,000+ cases globally since 1976.
 Roughly 80% from the 2014–2016 West Africa outbreak (Sierra Leone, Liberia, Guinea).
 DRC has now had 17 separate outbreaks — more than any other country.